yepteam/pswd/README.md

-# PSWD — anonymous and secure password generator.
+# PSWD — anonymous generator of strong passwords.

 Generates passwords only on the client device and does not transfer any data to third parties.